Unlock seamless workflows and faster delivery with our latest releases – get the details

 Many SEOs learned their trade using Wordpress, Joomla, Drupal and other similar CMSes.
 We have gotten used to working with tools such as Yoast that make sure all of our meta tags are there and canonical URLs are applied logically.

-Working with a headless CMS, we need to throw all of our technical SEO assumptions out of the window.
-The option of relying on plugins and add-ons cannot be taken for granted.
-Instead, SEOs will have full control over their technical setup, being able to add validation rules to prevent mistakes and apply personalized logic to canonicals, faceted navigation, pagination and much more.
+Though SEO plugins are available, SEOs need to adapt their mindset when working with a headless CMS.
+You can ask for fields to be added for all the tags you need.
+You will have full control over their technical setup, being able to add validation rules to prevent mistakes and apply personalized logic to canonicals, faceted navigation, pagination and much more.

 The technical aspects of your SEO strategy will need to be clear.
 You will have to be very explicit with your technical requests to the dev team.
 We will dive into this a little bit later.